USRSE/rse-stories/.github/CONTRIBUTING-GUEST.md

 # Being a Guest on RSE Stories

+Why might you want to be a guest on the Research Software Engineer (RSE) Stories podcast?
+While we might [generally say](https://us-rse.org/what-is-an-rse/) an RSE exists somewhere between a software engineer and a researcher, in reality the groups of expertise and responsibility that any RSE encompasses is a rich and wide set.
+While you might fit the definition of being somewhat a software engineer and somewhat a researcher, not all RSEs do research, and might vary in the amount and type of software engineering that they do.
+You might be an RSE that is in a managerial role, or you might be more service-oriented.
+You might build software for research, or do research about innovating software.
+You might be doing traditional HPC work or working in compiled languages, or you might be doing frontend development.
+The communities that you serve is also another factor.
+Are you an open source developer and contributor, or are you working within a lab?

+From the above, you might guess that it would be extremely challenging to state a single definition of an RSE.
+A better idea, then, might be to talk to actual RSEs and have them tell their stories.
+This is the goal of the RSE Stories podcast.
+Regardless of our title, geographic location, or time in our careers, each of us has a story to tell.

 So you are interested in being a guest on the Research Software Engineer Stories podcast - excellent!
 If you haven't read the background in the site's [about guide](https://us-rse.org/rse-stories/about/) you might find it interesting.
 This guide will give you some information about what to expect